deep-arch/Subhadeep_IPL_Project/README.md

 ```
 csvtojson module is a comprehensive nodejs csv parser to convert csv to json or column arrays.
 It can be used as node.js library / command line tool / or in browser.
+You can read more on [CSVtoJSON](https://www.npmjs.com/package/csvtojson).
 ```
 - **`server`**
     - **`index.js`**: This file contains the code which: 1.
 Reads csv data from dataset.
 2. Imports all function from `src/functions` directory and executes them.
 3. Stores the solution of each problem in separate output files in `src/public/output` directory.